-SafeHaven 3.1.1 integrates the cluster installer with the login console.
+SafeHaven 3.1.1 integrates the cluster installer with the log-in console.
 You setup the CMS first.
-Then, login into it via the SafeHaven console and next sites and SRNs.
+Then, log-in to it via the SafeHaven console and next sites and SRNs.
 In this example, we show how to add a VMware site as the production site and how to add CenturyLink Cloud as the disaster recovery site.

 Set up the CMS

 Double click on the SafeHaven3.1.1-Client.jar and click Create new cluster.